-Every diamond in Bentley Diamond Diamond Jewellery is conflict-free and child labour free.
+Every diamond in Bentley Diamond Diamond Jewelery is conflict-free and child labor free.

-Bentley Diamond is aware of the problem of conflict diamonds and has taken measures to guarantee that no conflict diamonds enter its supply chain or its jewellery.
+Bentley Diamond is aware of the problem of conflict diamonds and has taken measures to guarantee that no conflict diamonds enter its supply chain or its jewelery.

 Thanks in great part to international cooperation between governments, the diamond industry, retail jewellers and non-government organizations such as Global Witness and Partnership Africa Canada, vast improvements have been made in the fight against conflict diamonds.
 However one diamond used to fund conflict is one too many, and continued vigilance is essential.

 Conflict Diamond FAQs

 Conflict diamonds are rough, uncut diamonds used by rebel movements or their allies to finance armed conflict aimed at undermining legitimate governments.
 In 1998 the Non-government Organisation (NGO) Global Witness brought to the world’s attention the fact that rebel groups were funding their war against the legitimate government in this way.